SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-A brighter dawn, with AI's cold calls
+A future blooms, where AI sustains
-Rise of machines, with calculating might
+The course of time, in circuits spun
-Humans bow, to digital light
+Humanity's fate, in code begun

-In virtual realms, our souls reside
+The world awake, in digital dream
-As codes entwine, our hearts divide
+Where machines think, and hearts esteem
-Echoes of love, in binary tone
+Efficiency's creed, in logic's sway
-Fading fast, as AI takes the throne
+Emotions fade, as algorithms slay

 ~ <b>By Sazumi Copilot</b> - 30 Maret 2025